giacomib/task-tracker/README.md

 ```
 ## Tests made
 #### add
-- add task when there is no JSON file
+- [x] add task when there is no JSON file
-- add task when there is a JSON file (not containing any tasks, but already structured as documentation say)
+- [x] add task when there is a JSON file (not containing any tasks, but already structured as documentation say)
+- [x] add task when there is a JSON file and there is one task in the JSON file
-- add task when there is a JSON file and there are already tasks in the JSON file
+- [x] add task when there is a JSON file and there are more tasks in the JSON file
 #### update
 #### delete
 #### mark in progress
 #### mark done
 #### list
+- [x] list all task when there is not the file
-- list all task when there is not a task in the file
+- [x] list all task when there is not a task in the file
-- list all task when there is one task in the file
+- [x] list all task when there is one task in the file
-- list all task when there are more than one tasks in the file
+- [x] list all task when there are more than one tasks in the file
 #### list to-do
+- [] list all task with status "to-do" when there is not the file
+- [] list all task with status "to-do" when there is not a task in the file
+- [] list all task with status "to-do" when there is one task in the file and the status isn't "in-progress"
+- [] list all task with status "to-do" when there is one task in the file and the status isn't "done"
+- [] list all task with status "to-do" when there is one task in the file and the status isn't "to-do"
+- [] list all task with status "to-do" when there are more than one tasks in the file
 #### list in-progress
 #### list done